jjackson19862017/popworld2/readme.md

 Took me a while to get everything working, many attempts to get it working.
 At least im getting better with the views.py files now.
 That seems to be where my troubles lie.
 I have setup the auctions in Admin, however I will now try to do what I did with my products for the owner and setup it on the HTML side.
 Wish me luck.

 - Done, didn't take me as long as I thought, used my owners products forms, models and view to save time.
 Will come back to this later as I have a few ideas to improve UX.

+- Time to look at doing the finishing of the auction or instant buys

+- While building the html for the bid.html, I discovered that in my excitement of adding the user auction form.
+It doesn't setup properly like it should do with the Admin side.

+- I have the information displayed on the bid.html, as much as I could so I will now create the Checkout app